peterbjorkmarker/jRIAppTS/README.md

 It has also special element view registered by the name dynacontent, which helps to create templated content regions on a page.
 The templates in these regions are easily switchable.
 This feature enables to create real world single page applications.

-This is just an overview of the main features, they and the other ones will be discussed in more details later in this user guide.
+This is just an overview of the main features, they and the other ones will be discussed in more details the docs attached to this framework.

 After minification jriapp.js has size about 290 KB.
 But it can be further gzipped, for it to reach the size of about 65 KB.
 In my real world applications i use ASP.NET MVC 4 bundling feature.
 For desktop applications it will suffice.